FOIA Online Request Portal Needs Overhaul: Coalition Testimony to D.C. Council Tech Oversight Hearing

 After that exchange, Coalition witness Mulhauser said, “We’re looking forward to meeting with career technical officials we’ve worked with in the past on other topics such as open data, as well as new executive leadership at OCTO, to improve FOIA access for 10,000 requesters a year.
 For us the hearing was a useful step forward.”

 Hearing video is here; Coalition testimony is at 48:39.
-The Coalition written statement is available at the link below.
+The Coalition written statement is available here.